StackBro/JS_Snippets/README.txt

 git init
-git add README.txt //or some else, if need to add all files, you can use command: git add . git commit -m "commit message" git branch -M alternativeEntry //if you in this brach, you don't need to execute this command git remote add origin https://github.com/StackBro/JS_Snippets.git //if already exist, you don't need to do this step AND pushing git push -u origin alternativeEntry
+git add README.txt //or some else, if need to add all files, you can use command: git add . git commit -m "commit message" git branch -M alternativeEntry //if you in this branch, you don't need to execute this command git remote add origin https://github.com/StackBro/JS_Snippets.git //if already exist, you don't need to do this step AND pushing git push -u origin main //we have main branch